russellh76/FiddlerCustomRules/README.md

 This is code for adding a sessionID argument for GETs of the target page.
 Aiding in testing of Sessionization configuration.</br>
 The function is called in _OnBeforeRequest_ and the function name is _addSessionIDtoTargetGETonRequest_.

-##  Beacon Hack
-Modification of headers to work around a (now closed) Beacon support issue.</br>
-The function is called _DiscoBeaconFix_.

-##  Worker Hack

 ##  SessionID Column
 No configuration needed, enabled on initial configuration of Fiddler.

-##  Impersonate Tealeaf Headers
-Changes Discover headers over to corresponding Tealeaf headers.</br>
-The function is _impersonateTealeafRequest_.

-##  Impersonate Discover Headers
-Changes Telead headers over to corresponding Discover headers.</br>
-The function is _impersonateDiscoverRequest_.

 ##  Shorthand Column
 Logic is called from _OnBeforeRequest_, compresses a version of each UI Post into the Comments column for ease of use.</br>